Degrees

 Students who are T32 trainees, or who are financially supported by a UC Davis internal fellowship through the end of Year 2, are exempt from this requirement.

-The Qualifying Exam (QE)
+The Qualifying Exam

 There are three possible outcomes of the examinations - pass, retake, and fail.
+Students are only allowed one retake, and students who fail the QE are dismissed from the program.
+Retakes are somewhat common, and failures are extremely rare.

 Advancing to Candidacy

-Dissertation
+The Doctoral Dissertation

 The research conducted by the student must be of such character as to show ability to pursue independent research.
 The dissertation reports a scholarly piece of work of publishable quality that solves a significant scientific problem.
 It must be approved and signed by the dissertation committee before it is submitted to Graduate Studies for final approval of formatting.